dell/karavi-topology/docs/ISSUE_TRIAGE.md

 - Karavi Topology version
 - Platform & OS Karavi Topology is installed on

-#### Enhancement requests
+#### Feature requests

-Should explain what enhancement or feature that the author wants to be added and why that is needed.
+Should explain what feature that the author wants to be added and why that is needed.

 #### Ask a Question requests